-Be aware that hearing damage from loud noise is almost undetectable until it is too late.
+Hearing damage from loud noise is almost undetectable until it is too late.
 Your hearing can adapt to higher volumes of sound.
 Sound that seems normal can be loud and harmful to your hearing.
 Take precautions by adjusting the volume control on your radio to a safe sound level before your hearing adapts to it.
 To help avoid hearing loss or damage: